ICIJ/datashare-docs/concepts/running-modes.md

 ## How to change modes

-Datashare is shipped as a single executable, with both modes available.
+Datashare is shipped as a single executable, with all modes available.
 As previously mentioned, the default mpode is the embedded mode.
 Yet when starting Datashare in command line, you can explicitely specify the running mode.
 For instance on Ubuntu/Debian:

 ```sh
 datashare \